 Freeman had the skills, with a fine arts degree from Parsons School of Design in New York City, and stints as a designer at Jantzen Swimwear and at a men’s snowboard company — Tonawawa — that she co-founded in 1989.
 “And I knew my sister was right,” says Freeman.
 “There just wasn’t much women’s-specific outerwear out there.”
-So Freeman “created a little line,” as she describes it, and brought it to the SnowSports Industries America (SIA) trade show in Las Vegas the following year.
+So Freeman “created a little line,” as she describes it, and brought it to a fashion trade show in Las Vegas the following year.

 Her hunch was spot on.
 Reaction to Freeman’s designs was enthusiastic from the start.
 That little line grew gradually for the first 10 years, and then doubled from 2005 to 2007 before leveling off in the later part of the decade.
-Betty Rides’ retail distribution — which Freeman establishes at annual trade shows like SIA and a similar one in Munich, Germany — covers the globe, including Europe, South America and Australia.
-Today the firm employs a staff of eight (along with a variety of freelancers) at its Northeast Portland headquarters, a sweet clapboard house bedecked in pink walls and crystal chandeliers, an appealing hodge-podge of desks, design tables and wandering dogs.
+Betty Rides’ retail distribution — which Freeman establishes at annual trade shows, including one in Munich, Germany — covers the globe, including Europe, South America and Australia.
+Today the firm employs a staff (along with a variety of freelancers) at its Southeast Portland headquarters, a sweet clapboard house bedecked in pink walls and crystal chandeliers, an appealing hodge-podge of desks, design tables and wandering dogs.

 It also doesn’t hurt to have Freeman’s pluck and business acumen.
 She shrugs off compliments about her success with a casual confidence.
 “It’s kind of common sense,” Freeman remarks.
 “We focus on fit and quality, and we make things that are fun and are cute.
 If you can deliver it on time and make it for less than someone will pay for it, it seems like a good idea.”
-This year, Betty Rides tests that strategy as it enters the surf market, with a line of swimsuits and rash guards.
-Freeman is also considering expanding into hard goods, such as snowboards and snowboard boots.
+Today Betty Rides focuses on water wear and apparel for the surf market, with a line of swimsuits and rash guards.

 It certainly adds another variable into an already competitive business.
 “That’s OK,” she says, with another shrug.
 “This is Oregon.
 Didn’t we invent recycling?”
 (Oregon did, in fact, pass the nation’s first “bottle bill,” putting a deposit on bottles and cans.)
 “I like that we try to do things the right way — even if it isn’t always the easy way.”

-To find out where you can shop for Betty Rides apparel in Oregon, visit the company’s website.
+To find out where you can shop for Betty Rides, visit the company’s website.